rfuchs-M5/LibreChatConfigurator/README.md

 ## Features

 - **Progressive Disclosure**: Choose providers first, then see only relevant configuration fields
-- **Comprehensive Coverage**: I have tried to catch all LibreChat v0.8.0 settings - see mapping below
+- **Comprehensive Coverage**: Supports all LibreChat v0.8.0 settings - see mapping below
 - **Clean Interface**: Organized into logical tabs with search functionality
 - **Real-time Validation**: Immediate feedback on configuration issues
 - **Profile Management**: Save and load different configuration profiles
-- **Complete Package Generation**: Ready-to-deploy files including Docker setup
+- **One-Click Installation Packages**: Generate complete deployment packages that others can download and run immediately
+- **Dual Purpose**: Use for personal configuration setup OR create shareable installation packages

 ## Supported Configuration Settings